This Map Takes the Pain out of Street Parking

 For some cities, though, the process starts not with changing the policies but simply getting a better grasp of their curbside assets.
 That’s what Washington, D.C., did in 2015 to ease truck-related traffic congestion, which was estimated to cost the city $650 million each year.
 The district digitally mapped all 500 of its curbside loading zones and collected data on their use.
 That helped officials determine where to increase loading zones and to implement a demand-based pricing system, charging truck drivers higher prices during peak hours.
 The goal was to encourage them to deliver goods overnight, and ease congestion during the day.
 It also made the job easier on the drivers, who can now use the district’s website to look for loading zones in advance.

-So, as urban planners like those at NACTO will tell you, when planners seriously rethink curb management, and with transit in mind, the cities themselves are ultimately the winner.
+So, as urban planners will tell you, when planners seriously rethink curb management, and with transit in mind, the cities themselves are ultimately the winner.
 And by mapping those changes and initiatives, as Coord has done for San Francisco, cities can help their drivers navigate around any confusion.

 Commercial investment and residential buy-in are helping some St. Louis neighborhoods rebound, but the disparities between neighborhoods are stark.